 Croatia was a destination that I had never put much thought into but once I did, I don’t know why I hadn’t been sooner.
 Plus, experiencing it for the first time on a luxury yacht, who wouldn’t be excited!?

 Within that excitement came concern.
 Besides the little worries that come with joining any tour like What if I don’t like my tour group? or What if they don’t like me? the major concern was…

 What happens if I get seasick?

-If you have spent any time with me, stalking my socials or simply read my about page, you would know that I am allergic to life but something that I don’t mention to often is being prone to motion sickness.
+If you have spent any time with me, stalking my socials, or simply read my about page, you would know that I am allergic to life but something that I don’t mention too often is being prone to motion sickness.
 From long drives on winding roads to sitting backwards on a train, I had no idea how I would survive a week on a yacht.

-I was over prepared if anything, stocked up with anti nausea tablets, electrolytes, you name it I had it with me.
+I was over-prepared if anything, stocked up with anti-nausea tablets, electrolytes, you name it I had it with me.
 I was expecting to have to live with them all by my side the entire week.
-However, I was not expecting not needing seasickness tablets at all due to the simple fact that I, and every other person on board, were not seasick.
+However, I was not expecting to have no need of seasickness tablets at all due to the simple fact that I, and every other person on board, were not seasick.